 The Definitions

 WordPress is many things, so for the purpose of this article we’ll be highlighting its eCommerce offering, WooCommerce.
-Powering over 28% of all internet stores, WooCommerce is the most popular eCommerce platform on the web.
-While not ‘out of the box’ like Shopify, it’s still the most customisable platform for building your online business, giving developers the functionality they need and store owners a simple platform to move multiple products.
+Powering over 28% (as of October 2023) of all internet stores, WooCommerce is the most popular eCommerce platform on the web.
+While not ‘out of the box’ like Shopify, it’s still the most customisable (see how to customize WooCommerce) platform for building your online business, giving developers the functionality they need and store owners a simple platform to move multiple products.

 On the other hand, Shopify is a web application expressly designed for online merchants to set-up and launch their own online store.
 Similar to WooCommerce, Shopify is geared towards professionals of any experience level, offering an intuitive, customisable framework to personalise stores without having to get into the complexities code.
 See here too for a Shopify Upsell guide and how to add a Click To Call Widget in Shopify, which can be applied to your WordPress store too.